 La Belle Patate has a variety of poutine variations that you can try including smoke meat, chicken, BBQ, and Galvaude.
-When you visit, because I know you will, go for the traditional good old fashion traditional poutine then go for the smoke meat next.
+When you visit, because I know you will after this picture, go for the traditional good old fashion traditional poutine then try their smoke meat poutine next.

 Address: 1215 Davie St, Vancouver, BC V6E 1N4